matlab-actions/run-command/README.md

 1. Set the token as a secret.
 For more information about secrets, see [Using secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions).
 2. Map the secret to an environment variable named `MLM_LICENSE_TOKEN` in your workflow.

 For example, use the latest release of MATLAB on a GitHub-hosted runner to run a script named `myscript.m` in your private project.
-To install the latest release of MATLAB on the runner, specify the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow.
+To set up the latest release of MATLAB on the runner, specify the [Setup MATLAB](https://github.com/matlab-actions/setup-matlab/) action in your workflow.
 To run the script, specify the **Run MATLAB Command** action.
 In this example, `MyToken` is the name of the secret that holds the batch licensing token.

 ```YAML
 name: Use MATLAB Batch Licensing Token